‘IT'S ACE MAN’ - MINI Aceman Independent New Review (Ref:1642/14177)

 Summary

 One day, somewhere in the future, MINI believes the Aceman might well be its best selling model.
-At present, that day looks pretty far in the future and it would have helped this car's sales prospects right at present if the brand chose to offer it with the combustion power option you get in an equivalent MINI Cooper hatch.
+At present, that day looks pretty far in the future and it would have helped this car's sales prospects right at present if the brand had chosen to offer it with the combustion power option you get in an equivalent MINI Cooper hatch.

 But the Chinese underpinnings here are all EV-orientated - so is the Aceman and so will be those who really want one.
 Such customers will see this small electric MINI crossover as so fashionable and forward-thinking that a fossil fuelled powerplant would be inappropriate.
 Perhaps they're right.
 More than any battery-powered MINI model before it, this one most clearly shows the company's future.
 The adventure awaits.